Heart’s Content

 • How do significant destinations inspire personal transformation, connections, or memories?

 In conjunction with Heart’s Content, Leah Darden will host a viewing of her video, I Define Me, on May 8, 6pm, at Aurora PhotoCenter.
 Darden writes of the work, “I Define Me is an autobiography styled film showcasing my personal journey in my young adulthood and highlighting black excellence.”
-The artist will introduce the video and its major themes, and then after showing the video, Darden will take questions from the audience.
+After the video (15 minutes run time), Darden will be joined by Chris Smith of 1000 Words Gallery and Indianapolis artist Zola Lamothe for a conversation about some major themes of the film, including, as Darden explains, “Inspiration to other peoples of color and marginalized individuals to pursue their dreams and aspirations without fear of outcomes society may put onto us.”

 Annual operating support for Aurora PhotoCenter provided by the City of Indianapolis through the Indy Arts Council.
 Additional support provided by the Efroymson Family Fund and Joy of Giving Something, Inc.